Who is Mustafa Kemal Ataturk? And what did he achieve?

 As the president of Turkey, Ataturk established a political and social re-organisation of his nation.

 On the 10th of November 1938, he died from Liver Cirrhosis.
+There are also widespread, yet unproven, conspiracy theories that his foreign doctors poisoned Atatürk.

 20 Essential Leadership Traits of Mustafa Kemal Ataturk